-Limequat season typically begins mid-fall.
+Limequat season typically begins mid-fall into winter.

 Limequats are the size of a kumquat, petite and oval with rounded ends.
 Their skin's coloring, when mature, is a warm yellow-green.
 The peel is thin, fragrant and sweet while its flesh is tart, much like a key lime and it bears a handful of thin seeds.
 They may be eaten raw and are entirely edible, though removing the seeds is recommended.

 Commonly eaten whole out of hand or dipped in caramel, Limequats are very versatile for various cooking applications.
 Used raw, Limequats can be sliced and added to salads or used as an edible garnish for plates and desserts.
 Limequats can be made into or added to marmalades, jams and jelly and are a great substitute for recipes calling for lemons or limes.
 Cooked into syrups or candied whole they bring a unique citrus flavor to specialty cocktails.
 Limequats can be pickled or preserved to add a flavorful salty citrus flavor to fish and chicken dishes.